o3de/o3de.org/content/docs/user-guide/components/reference/vegetation/vegetation-area-system.md

 For more information about how the Vegetation Area System component works within the vegetation system, see the [Technical details](#technical-details) section in this topic.

 {{< note >}}
-is is a system component, meaning it already exists when you add the vegetation system through the Vegetation Gem.
+This is a system component, meaning it already exists when you add the vegetation system through the Vegetation Gem.
 You can configure vegetation area properties per level, through the **Vegetation System Settings** level component.
 {{< /note >}}

 ## Provider